-However, if adopting an intersectional perspective as I did in this research, marginalization cannot be regarded as one entity, and further analysis of the unequal distribution of the marginalize structure’s effect on autistics was needed.
-Therefore, I aimed to examine the unique experiences of autistics that their social position is intersected with additional marginalized social positions.
-Finally, following intersectional scholars, I aimed to investigate the reasons for the unequal distribution of marginalization.
-First by examining the discourses on the reasons for inequlities; and second by examining the role of autism advocacy organizations, which are an important actor in the autism policy field, in contributing to inequlities.
-Focusing on one case study while changing the lens by which I observe the issue of inequlities was meant to allow me to acquire unique perspectives on this influential social phenomenon that trouble scholars and policy makers in Israel and around the globe.
+However, because I adopted an intersectional perspective, in which marginalization must be analyzed in terms of its operation at various levels, further analysis was required to establish patterns of discrimination operating within the already marginalized autistic community.
+Therefore, I examine the unique experiences of autistic people, where their social position intersects with additional marginalized social positions.
+Finally, drawing on intersectional scholars, I investigate the reasons for these varying degrees of marginalization.
+I accomplish this by first examining the discourses surrounding the reasons for inequalities, and, second, by examining the role of autism advocacy organizations, as they are an important factor in the autism policy field in terms of contributing toward inequalities within the community, as will be demonstrated further on.
+Focusing on one case study while changing the lens through which I observe the issue of inequalities allowed me to obtain unique perspectives on this important social phenomenon that presents serious problems to the autism community, as well as to scholars and policy makers in Israel and around the globe.

-In addition to the theoretical perspective on inequlities this inquiry meant to achieve, it also aimed to provide policy makers and the autism community tools to prevent marginalization.
-Being the first health system management research who focuses on autistic adults in Israel, I aimed to provide policy maker and health professionals means to enhance the accessibility of autistic adults to the Israeli healthcare system.
-The investigation of the SDHI of autistic individuals in Israel meant to expose policy issues that deprive autistic individuals from access to services they need.
-Thus, providing autism organizations and policy makers in Israel a set of issues that should be addressed in the following years to improve the health and wellbeing of this growing population.
-The intersectional analysis, which aimed to explore the unique marginalization of certain social positions within the autistic community, aimed to depict issues that policy makers could address so current and future policies will assist the entire autistic population while narrowing the gaps between autistics and not further widening it.
-As the Israeli MoH aims to reduce inequlities, while this whole research project could assist reaching this goal the examination of the reasons for inequlities intended to expand the understanding of those handling this issue.
-This was aimed to achieve both by exposing the limitations of current discourses on inequlities in this case, which might be relevant also to other cases, and by illustrating the importance examining inequlities in contextual manner to expose specific influential factors.
+In addition to the theoretical perspective on inequalities, this inquiry aims to achieve, it also hopes to provide policy makers and the autism community with tools to prevent marginalization.
+Being the first health system management study focusing on autistic adults in Israel, the hope is to provide policy makers and health professionals with the means to enhance accessibility to the Israeli healthcare system for autistic adults.
+The investigation of the SDHI of autistic individuals in Israel is aimed at exposing policy flaws that deprive autistic individuals of access to services they need.
+In this way, I plan to provide autism organizations and policy makers in Israel with a set of recommendations for improving the health and wellbeing of this growing population.
+The intersectional analysis, which explores the unique marginalization of certain social positions within the autistic community, raises issues that policy makers can address so that current and future policies can assist the entire autistic population while narrowing the gaps between autistic people.
+As the Israeli MoH aims to reduce inequalities, this research project could contribute toward attaining this goal, both by exposing the limitations of current discourses on inequalities in this case of autistic individuals, which might be relevant to other cases of discriminated against populations, and by illustrating the importance of examining inequalities in a contextualized manner to expose specific contributing factors.

 1.2.
 Overview of Research Methodology

 To achieve these aims, I adopted a critical realism paradigm and conducted a participatory mixed method study.
-An advisory committee of autistic individuals was established at the initial phases of the study, which reviewed and commented on every step of the process and research outcomes.
-Implementing a sequential exploratory design to mix-methods, the first phase was qualitative and included 42 in-depth interviews with autistic adults, their relatives and professionals from the autism field analyzed using thematic analysis.
-These interviews were accompanied by an extensive archival work on the autism field and specifically autism policy field in Israel.
-The quantitative phase included a survey that had two questionnaires one for autistic adults (n=58) and the other for their guardians (n=54) on health needs and barriers to healthcare services.
-In accordance with the research paradigm and the participatory approach in addition to theoretical analysis this research provides policy recommendations.
+An advisory committee of autistic individuals was established at the initial phases of the study, which reviewed and commented on every step of the process and on research outcomes.
+Implementing a sequential exploratory design to mixed methods, the first phase was qualitative and included 42 in-depth interviews with autistic adults, their relatives, and professionals from the autism field.
+These interviews were analyzed using thematic analysis.
+The analysis of the interviews was accompanied by extensive archival research in the autism field, specifically, the autism policy field in Israel.
+The quantitative phase included a survey comprised of two questionnaires, one for autistic adults (n=58) and the other for their guardians (n=54), on health needs and barriers to healthcare services.
+In accordance with the research paradigm and the participatory approach, in addition to the theoretical analysis, this study finally provides policy recommendations.

 1.3.
 Chapter overview